carablick/geant4-fedora-installguide/README.md

 Geant4 is infamously difficult to install, and after trying to follow the official docs and several online guides, I was not able to get it running, so I wrote my own guide after figuring out a working process.
 This guide was tested on two computers running Fedora 42 KDE Plasma, but it "should" work on any version of Fedora 42 or later.
+This was written for linux & geant4 beginners, so some of the notes and warnings may be unnecessary for an experienced user.

 Installation guide: Geant4-v11.3.2 on Fedora 42